Treats infections. This medicine is an antibiotic.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to meropenem or any other antibiotics such as penicillins or cephalosporins.
+You should not receive this medicine if you have had an allergic reaction to meropenem or any other antibiotic, such as penicillins or cephalosporins.

 How to Use This Medicine